 In light of thinking there’s probably many more out there who’ve either forgotten or overlooked this small gem of a feud (which let’s be honest, produced records that are a lot better than many of their male counterparts), this post will catch you up on what happened.

 Well, everyone except Foxy.
-She took the opportunity to reignite the feud with a blatant and hard diss included on the first installment for Funkmaster Flex’s 60 Minutes of Funk series.
+She took the opportunity to reignite the feud with a blatant and hard diss included on the third installment for Funkmaster Flex’s 60 Minutes of Funk series.
 Now, when you have a diss included on a retail album, it means war.
 Not to mention, she painted Latifah as being confused sexually, on the downside of her music career (using her platinum sales as the basis, as Latifah never had a platinum plaque), and had her brother Gavin playing the hypeman/Bundini Brown role in daring Latifah to respond.

 Queen Pen, a good friend of Latifah’s, caught some shrapnel on this one as well, leading to a physical confrontation between them.